vanallenlab/comut/README.md

 ## Documentation

 There is also a [Documentation notebook](https://github.com/vanallenlab/comut/blob/master/examples/documentation.ipynb) that provides documentation for CoMut.
-It describes the fundamentals of creating comuts and provides the code used to generate the comut above.
+It describes the fundamentals of creating comutation plots and provides the code used to generate the comut above.

 ## Development